dgerenrot/qhtmlpg/README.md

 	qhtmlpg [OPTIONS] <TagPatternString>

 	Quickly specify the structure of your HTML template on the command line!
 	From your brain to your hard drive in seconds!
-Executables provided.

 	The <TagPatternString> argument specifies the nesting of the tags inside the body, while <!DOCTYPE...> and <HEAD> stuff is generated automatically.